96boards/website/_posts/2018-12-26-debian-snapshot-image-for-hiKey-boards.md

 # Recap of the State of Debian support for HiKey boards

 Before this new snapshot image, there was a Debian snapshot build existed for the HiKey boards ([HiKey](https://www.96boards.org/product/hikey/), and [HiKey960](https://www.96boards.org/product/hikey960/)) based on old 4.14 stable Linux Kernel.
-And we started to see many queries in our [Support Forum](http://discuss.96boards.org) regarding the [HiKey960 UFS issue](https://discuss.96boards.org/t/marginality-with-ufs-chip-change/4450), HiKey960 USB issue and much more.
 So we decided to spin next version of the Debian snapshot image with 4.19.5 recent LTS Kernel, HiKey960 UFS fix, HiKey960 USB support.